shorebirdtech/shorebird/TRUSTED_TESTERS.md

 happy to help you immediately delete your account and disable all updates for your app(s) deployed with Shorebird.
 We anticipate adding this ability to the command line in the near future.

+You can remove `shorebird` from your path by deactivating the package with pub:
+`dart pub global deactivate shorebird_cli`